consileonpl/consileonpl.github.com/_posts/2013-09-16-monads-function-composition-on-steroids.md

 categories: [wzorce]
 ---
 Once you start learning functional programming (whatever language you choose) sooner or later you will hit on Monad.
-Your initial understanding of Monad concept, after reading a couple of tutorials (thousands of them are available in the web), might not be very good and thats because of [*The Curse of the Monad*](http://www.i-programmer.info/news/167-javascript/5207-crockford-on-monads-and-gonads.html):
+Your initial understanding of Monad concept, after reading a couple of tutorials (many of them are available in the web), might not be very good and that's because of [*The Curse of the Monad*](http://www.i-programmer.info/news/167-javascript/5207-crockford-on-monads-and-gonads.html):

 > In addition to it begin useful, it is also cursed and the curse of the monad is that once you get the epiphany, once you understand - "oh that's what it is" - you lose the ability to explain it to anybody.
 >